Make the Most of Your Membership

 - NetWork KS: As an E-Community through NetWork KS, we have made a commitment to cultivate an entrepreneurial environment by identifying and developing resources to help local entrepreneurs start or grow businesses.
 Through our partnership with NetWork KS, we will be able to offer various programs to our community, including the Youth Entrepreneurship Challenge, and the Ice House Program.
 If you are interested in learning more about what we have in store through NetWork KS, contact Pam Stevens at email@example.com!

 - Reach out to Chamber Staff, Board Members, or Ambassadors with any questions you might have.
 We understand that when you first join the Chamber, things can feel like a bit of a whirlwind.
 If you have any questions, reach out to us!
 We have staff available in our office for a visit or phone call.
 Also, we encourage you to get to know our board members and ambassadors as well!
 They can help answer many questions you have from the perspective of a member.

 - Consider Sponsoring a Chamber Breakfast, or any upcoming Chamber Events.
 Our sponsorship opportunities offer great ways to promote your business through our events!
 Check out a list of sponsor opportunities.
-If you have any questions, or if you’re interested in sponsoring an event, contact Rachael Gibbons at email@example.com.
+If you have any questions, or if you’re interested in sponsoring an event, contact Terri Anderson at firstname.lastname@example.org.